-CBD (Cannabidiol), is the second most common cannabinoid within the cannabis plant.
+CBD (Cannabidiol), is the second most common cannabinoid in the cannabis plant.
 CBD is non-psychoactive and has been found to have the most known medicinal purposes.
 CBD has been found to have strong prevention and therapeutic qualities for patients with diabetes.
-In a study conducted using non-obese mice, CBD was found to significantly reduce inflammation and reduced the incidence of diabetes in non-obese mice.
+In a study conducted using non-obese mice, CBD was found to significantly reduce inflammation and reduce the incidence of diabetes in non-obese mice.
 This study showed that CBD has the ability to help relieve symptoms and even help prevent the onset of diabetes.

 There was another study done with actual human patients.
 This study showed that those who used CBD within the last 30 days had a much lower insulin resistance.
 Those who consumed cannabis over the past year had a drastically lower body mass index, which led to lower fasting insulin and lowers insulin resistance.